AdobeDocs/platform-learn.en/help/tutorial-web-sdk/configure-schemas.md

 >This setting is discussed more during the [Setup Experience Platform](setup-experience-platform.md) lesson.
 >![Profile Schema](assets/schema-profile.png)

-Now you are able to reference this schema when you add the Web SDK extension your tag property.
+Now you are able to reference this schema when you add the Web SDK extension to your tag property.

 [Next: **Configure an identity namespace**](configure-identities.md)